|

 Each one of

-these potential clients will be seen by a CMR regional executive to
+these potential clients will be seen/talked with by a CMR executive to

 discuss their needs.
-Invariably we find their business proposition is
+It is quite likely that their business proposition is

-not viable as it stands, and not likely to attract investor interest
+not viable as it stands, and will not attract investor interest

 because of deficiencies in their strategy or operational arrangements,

-and often not having an adequate business plan that properly
+and not having an adequate business plan that properly

 communicates to investors the reasons why they should invest.

-stage is for the CMR executive to discuss the plan with the
+is for the CMR executive to discuss the plan with the owner/client

-owner/client covering the above points and more.
-There is a big
+covering the above points and more.
+There is a big advantage for

-advantage for the CMR executive in that the client will view us as a
+the CMR executive in that the client will view us as a potential

-potential investor and will usually act in a somewhat deferential way,
+investor and will usually act in a somewhat deferential way - happy to

 The CMR